woman covering her mouth

 Missing a Single Tooth

 An implant-supported crown is often the best restoration option for a patient who is missing a single tooth.
+By contrast, to replace a missing tooth with a bridge, the surrounding healthy teeth have to be reshaped to support the appliance, which can weaken tooth structure.
 An implant-supported crown leaves the neighboring healthy teeth untouched.
-By contrast, to replace a missing tooth with a bridge, the surrounding healthy teeth have to be reshaped to support the appliance, which can weaken tooth structure.
 A traditional bridge also has to be replaced every five to seven years on average, compared to a dental implant which can last 15 years or longer.

 Multiple Missing Teeth